andrewrdavidson/PSQualityCheck/README.md

 ## Release Plans

-If you want to see these, click [Release Plans](https://github.com/andrewrdavidson/PSQualityCheck/wiki/Release-Plan)
+If you want to see the plans and the progress of the steps within, click [Release Plans](https://github.com/andrewrdavidson/PSQualityCheck/wiki/Release-Plan)

 ## Release History